robert-j-webb/stackedit/safe eval.md

 	]
 };
 ```
-Then we create a reducer that gets the numeric value by recursing through the tree.
+Then we create a calculator that gets the numeric value by recursing through the tree.
 ```js
 function calculate(expression, stack) {
 	let val = 0;